AgentMC/Sao20/Translate/En/Part3.md

 "Of course.
 It is a room for four on the first floor, so it's probably just below here.
 The one that should have the guards in front of the door... half for the escort and half for the watch...."

-"It cannot be helped, but if we move them to the Cathedral, that need is gone.
+"It could not be helped, but if we move them to the Cathedral, that need is gone.
 Let's go."

 Ronye and others chased Asuna who began walking quickly.